Important COVID-19 Information

 As always, the primary concern of Yosemite Farm Credit continues to be the health and safety of our members, our team and the communities we serve.

 We are monitoring guidance from the Centers for Disease Control and Prevention (CDC), and federal, state and local agencies.
 These agencies provide guidance on precautionary measures.
 Yosemite Farm Credit is well prepared to manage the needs and safety of our customers and employees.

 We are pleased to announce that our offices are now open.
 Please be assured that our team members follow prescribed preventive protocols and we are exercising prudent steps to ensure safety.
-We look forward to seeing you soon.

 - Our offices are now open

 - Hand sanitizer is readily available at each location

 - Email or phone – Each YFC location is listed on the “contact us” page of our website

 - Utilize Electronic Funds Transfer (ACH) – Contact your local branch office